 The economic value of the loan book, being a forward-looking measure, is certain to shrink as the new, worse expectations of future earnings growth are formed.
 With less expected to be repaid, the original loan stock trajectory can no longer be supported, and a statistical adjustment needs to be applied to reduce the value of the stock, as shown in Figure 4.
 Later in this article, we refer to this type of adjustment as forecast reconciliation.

 A very different example would be where no fundamentals change but a discrepancy is observed between expected and actual repayments.
 Indeed, the nature of economic models is such that there will always be some error between the expected and actual outcomes.

-Figure 5 demonstrates a scenario where outturn repayments differ from forecast from financial year ending 2026 onwards.
+Figure 5 demonstrates a scenario where outturn repayments differ from forecasts from FYE 2026 onwards.
 Yet the mere existence of an error term in the present (unless indicative of a persistent bias) conveys no information about the trajectory of the relevant variables in the future.
 The statistical adjustments required in this case would therefore be much smaller, reconciling the observed repayments with those expected but not seeking to change the residual value of the loan book.
 This type of adjustment is called outturn reconciliation hereafter.

 Having illustrated the pure adjustment mechanisms, it is useful to consider a mixed scenario where over time, the outturn data suggest a persistent bias in the repayment forecast.
 The response will be a combination of the reconciliation approaches discussed earlier.